 A Warrior Comes Home

 As a sniper team leader in the United States Army, Matt Weitz served two combat tours in Iraq.
 When he returned home, Matt deeply struggled with the effects of Post-Traumatic Stress (PTS).
 He was prescribed medications for his disability that led to a five-year battle with substance abuse.
 Matt, realizing the severity of his addiction, sought rehabilitation.
 During this process, he considered how a service animal might help him reconnect with society.
-Despite the root of his prescribed medications and subsequent addition, Matt’s applications for a service animal were repeatedly denied.
+Despite the root of his prescribed medications and subsequent addiction, Matt’s applications for a service animal were repeatedly denied.

 God intervened and changed both Matt and Adam Keith’s lives forever in a place you may least expect: a hardware store.